machadodev/TruthTable/README.md

 ```

 ### Test Cases
-#### Change "let formula" from app/main.hs with one of the values below:
+#### Change "let formula" in app/Main.hs with one of these values below:

 * **CNaKbc**
 * **KNAbcKbc**